Confined Animal Manure Managers Program

 South Carolina USDA-NRCS

-From that time to August 2013 the team has held 61 trainings in 19 different locations around the State, certifying some 1,600 growers, agents, and agency and integrator personnel.
-Currently two full-day certification trainings are held each year (one Swine and one Poultry).
+From that time to August 2014 the team has held 63 trainings in 19 different locations around the State, certifying over 1,600 growers, agents, and agency and integrator personnel.
+Currently two full-day certification trainings are held each year (one Swine and Poultry, one Poultry), usually in March.